In this article:

 What if I have been declined previously?

-If you’ve previously been refused for life insurance, you still have options.
-Just because one insurer declined you, doesn’t mean they all will.
+If you’ve previously been refused for life insurance, you could still have options.
+Just because one insurer declined you, may not mean they all will.

 You could secure cover through a specialist insurer, these are providers who specialise in offering cover to non-standard applicants (such as those with medical conditions).